-5-Minute Paleo Strawberry Ice Cream
+5-Minute Strawberry Paleo Ice Cream

-Easy frozen blender desserts are a huge favorite around here — especially on weeknights!
+You only need a few ingredients for this, too!
+(I’ll show you below!)
 I can whip up a batch of this paleo strawberry ice cream before the kids clear the dinner dishes.

-Then add the frozen strawberries and ice.
+And some ice.
 I fill the pitcher to the 3-cup line with strawberries and the 4-cup line with ice.

 This recipe works best if you have a high-powered blender like a Blendtec or Vitamix.
 You’ll need to add more milk to get it to blend if you have a regular blender and it won’t be quite as thick and soft-serve-like, but it’ll still be tasty.

 Amazing, right?
 The first time I made a dessert like this in my Blendtec, it totally made that bigger price tag worth it.
 It can blend such thick, frozen stuff without needing a lot of extra liquid.
 It’s witchcraft.

 (This isn’t a sponsored post by the way.
 I just like professing my love for my blender.)